paullj/listening-party/README.md

 - `@listening-party/core` - Shared code between `app` and `server`

 All packages use:
-- TypeScript for development which is transpiled into JavaScript
+- `TypeScript` - For development which is transpiled into JavaScript
-- ESLint
+- `ESLint` - Finds and fixes problems in code
-- Prettier
+- `Prettier` - Automatically formats code to be consistent
-- Jest
+- `Jest`/`Vitest` - For automatic unit testing
-- Husky
+- `Husky` - Automatically runs linting, testing and formatting before commiting

 The monorepo uses `pnpm` and `nx` to handle workspaces and internal dependencies between packages (since both the `app` and `server` depend on `core`). `nx` is also used to handle build, dev and test scripts.